 Tracing the Nubians

-When we think of Egypt, most of us think of the great civilisations of Ancient Egypt and its many achievements.
-However, the modern state of Egypt also encompasses the ancient homeland of the Nubian civilisation, which at times rivaled the power and sophistication of the Egyptians.
+When we think of Egypt, most of us think of the great civilizations of Ancient Egypt and its many achievements.
+However, the modern state of Egypt also encompasses the ancient homeland of the Nubian civilization, which at times rivaled the power and sophistication of the Egyptians.
 Fiona Miller explains a little more about this often overlooked part of Egyptian history.

 After the collapse of the Kingdom of Kush (Meroe) in Sudan, the Nubians settled along the banks of the Nile from Aswan.
 Ancient Egyptian hieroglyphs vividly depict the Nubians, often portrayed with dark skin and long, braided hair.
 Now, the area known as Nubia is home to some truly stunning monuments, including the temples of Abu Simbel (1).